zetifinance/main-website-2023-fork/content/pages/fleets.md

     image: /img/nathan-queloz-rnzvujqbvsg-unsplash.jpg
     main:
       heading: Fleets
+      rich_editor: >-
-      rich_editor: Transport is becoming an on-demand service and fleet operators need to adopt low or zero-emission vehicles.
+        Transport is becoming an on-demand service.
+Fleet operators need to adopt low or zero-emission vehicles; whether due to customer demand, legislative requirements, or simply because it’s the right thing to do.

         However, financing is expensive and often disconnected from revenue generation, not to mention the hidden costs and penalties found with traditional leasing.

-Zeti’s model uses pay-per-mile financing meaning your monthly payments align with your cash flow.
+        Zeti’s pay-per-mile financing optimises your cash flow and can help secure your profit margin.
       buttons: []
   - type: feature_slider
     intro: